On the go? Listen to the audio version of the article here:

 If you want to gain back control over your gambling, reaching out for support significantly increases your odds of success.
 Various mental health and addiction professionals may be helpful, but many people do not realize there are dedicated gambling counselors who specialize in this specific area.

-If you are starting to think gambling is no longer worth it, I am currently accepting new clients.
-I can only accept a limited number of clients, so if you’re ready to make some important changes, send me a message below.
+If you are starting to think gambling is no longer worth it, I am currently accepting new clients residing in Canada or the US.